vinaywadhwa/The-Movies-App/README.md

 This app implements some frequently encountered patterns in Android development

 ### ©️ Caching data for Offline Viewing
-The app caches data received via the API request in a local database (using Room) and uses that in subsequent app launches if there is no/bad internet connectivity.
+The app caches data received via the API request in a local database (using Room) and uses that data in subsequent app launches if there is no/bad internet connectivity.

 ![Demo](03_caching.gif)